MDMC.trajectory_analysis package

 writeEmptyStep(step_num: int = -1, time: float = -1.0)[source]

-This function advances the iterators without writing any data.
 It is basically a reduced version of the writeOneStep method.
 This was added since the tests/trajectory_analysis/test_PDF.py use a trajectory made of 1000 _empty_ configurations.

 Parameters:

-• step_num (int, optional) – the index at which the numbers will be written.
+• step_num (int, optional) – The index at which the numbers will be written.
 Defaults to -1.

-• time (float, optional) – the time stamp of the simulation step, in the correct time units (femtoseconds).
+• time (float, optional) – The time stamp of the simulation step, in the correct time units (femtoseconds).
 Defaults to -1.0.

 writeOneStep(step_num: int = -1, time: float = -1.0, positions: array = None, velocities: array = None)[source]